oracle-livelabs/adb/adb-azure/workshop/db-users/intro.md

 # About this Workshop

-## Introduction to Oracle Autonomous Database@Azure
+## Introduction to Oracle Database@Azure
-The ADB@Azure hands-on lab provides users with step-by-step instructions to provision Autonomous Database@Azure, connect Visual Studio with Autonomous Database, migrate to Autonomous Database@Azure, connect PowerBI with Autonomous Database, and chat with your data residing in Autonomous Database using Generative AI.
+The Autonomous Database hands-on lab provides users with step-by-step instructions to provision Autonomous Database, connect Visual Studio with Autonomous Database, migrate to Autonomous Database, connect PowerBI with Autonomous Database, and chat with your data residing in Autonomous Database using Generative AI.

 Estimated Workshop Time: 90 minutes

 ## Workshop Objectives
-This set of hands-on-labs is designed to assist developers, multicloud architects, and database users in setting up and using various features of the **Autonomous Database@Azure Service**.
+This set of hands-on-labs is designed to assist developers, multicloud architects, and database users in setting up and using various features of the **Autonomous Database Service**.
 The labs in this workshop address provisioning, application development, migrating, monitoring, and visualizing data using PowerBI and using Generative AI with Autonomous Database.

 ## Prerequisites
 - An existing Azure subscription